Defining the Crime

 3. Being talked into or pressured to have sex is not sexual assault.

-MYTH: Being talked into or tricked into something is called coercion.
+Myth: Being talked into or tricked into something is called coercion.
 Being pressured or threatened to engage in sexual activity is part of the definition of force under the law.

 5. All rapists are guys in ski masks, hiding in the bushes, and driving a white panel van.

-MYTH: Most sexual assaults are committed by someone known to the survivor.
+Myth: Most sexual assaults are committed by someone known to the survivor.
 Very rarely is it a stranger.
 More often than not, the perpetrator is a man.
 This is the “nice guy.”
 He’s the guy that everyone knows, but no one would want him dating their sister.
 He is willing to “score” at any cost.
-He believes that “no” means “try harder” and that it is ok to do whatever it takes to get what he wants.
+He believes that “no” means “try harder” and that it is okay to do whatever it takes to get what he wants.
 Yet, everyone thinks he is “such a nice guy.”
 This does not mean that all guys who are nice are rapists.
 Most men do not rape.

 6. Most people who are sexually assaulted do not fight their attacker.

-FACT: Most sexual assaults are committed by someone known to the survivor.
+Fact: Most sexual assaults are committed by someone known to the survivor.
 It is incredibly difficult to think about fighting off an attacker, one who usually outweighs or can out-maneuver the survivor, let alone think about fighting off someone you know, trust, and possibly care about.
-Self defense moves are all well and good, but most people – even those who are trained – hesitate to use those moves against someone they care about.
+Self defense moves are all well and good, but most people—even those who are trained—hesitate to use those moves against someone they care about.

 7. Alcohol is the most commonly used drug to facilitate a sexual assault.

-FACT: Alcohol is easy to get, socially acceptable to use (even if underage), and lowers inhibitions while diminishing physical capabilities.
-Many sexual assaults occur when someone uses alcohol as a weapon to render someone vulnerable or when someone takes advantage of a person in an incapacitated state Under most state laws, you are unable to give consent to sexual activity if under the influence of drugs or alcohol.
+Fact: Alcohol is easy to get, socially acceptable to use (even if underage), and lowers inhibitions while diminishing physical capabilities.
+Many sexual assaults occur when someone uses alcohol as a weapon to render someone vulnerable or when someone takes advantage of a person in an incapacitated state.
+Under most state laws, you are unable to give consent to sexual activity if under the influence of drugs or alcohol.
 Please check your state law for specifics.

 8. It is never the survivor’s fault for being sexually assaulted.
 It is the rapist’s fault.